PicNet/Centazio/src/readme.md

 # Todo
 - set up testing pipeline (agent is ready)
 - careful testing of date handling
+- settings and secrets records should be all nullable as cannot control user input

 - CLI:

 - EntityStager:
   - each entity type should have its own lifecycle, i.e. keep just one copy, keep 6 months, etc
   - should support different staging mechanisms (last staged checkpoint, checksumming, etc)
+  - Ignore fields during checksum
+  - Remove fields when staging (save size)
+  - Select field for checkpoint (instead of last stage run time)
+  - Allow user to chose how to handle invalid json (ignore payload vs crash)

 - Promote:
   - support full promote (entire list), i.e. delete all and recreate